Signed in as:

 filler@godaddy.com

-My recent Libretto works feature multiple layers of lines, each drawn and painted by hand onto shimmering gold and metal leafed canvasses.
-Etched into wet transparent paint, these lines allow the intensive glow and energy of the underlying gold and metal to reflect outwards through the paint.
+The Libretto series of paintings and drawings is far more abstract, featuring multiple layers of lines, each drawn through a layer of wet transparent paint.
+These etched lines allow the intensive glow and energy of the underlying gold and metal leaf to reflect outwards.
 The gently undulating variations and linear rhythms of the lines create a sensation of calm.
-Merging reading, writing and painting, these works invite contemplative looking over time comparable to listening to a musical score.
+Merging reading, writing and painting, these works invite contemplation and suggest a musical score.

-The carved wood sculptures in the Timber series evolved from my earlier minimalist landscape paintings and are also inspired by light and nature.
-In these sculptures I strive to express the inner power, strength and expansive potential of the original trees, thwarted as they are by having been reduced to construction lumber.
-Working with my deceased father’s tools, I carve deep into the planed lumber following the linear grain of the wood in search of the branches enclosed inside the beams to free the tree within.
-The wood is stained and sealed.
-The knots where the sap used to run mark where the branches were amputated and are sealed in luminous 23 K gold leaf.
+The carved wood sculptures in my Timber series translate my earlier minimalist landscape paintings into sculptural form.
+Also inspired by light and nature, these works, sculpted from construction lumber, strive to express the inner strength and expansive potential of the original trees.
+Working with my deceased father’s tools, I carve deep into the planed lumber following the grain of the wood in search of the branches enclosed inside the beams to free the tree within.
+The wood is stained and the knots where the branches were amputated, are sealed in luminous 23 K gold leaf.

-Born in Paris to Canadian parents, I grew up in Quebec City, earned an MFA at Concordia University in Montreal, and moved to New York City, where I continue to work in my Harlem studio.
+Born in Paris to Canadian parents, I grew up in Quebec City, earned a BA there at Laval University and a MFA at Concordia University in Montreal, before moving to New York City, where I continue to live and work in my Harlem studio.

 Copyright © 2023 paulhhttps://websites.godaddy.com/confinement-gardensunterart - All Rights Reserved.